 One good example of this trend is Optimizely, which just made their split testing software completely free for the vast majority of people who use it.
 Now there’s virtually no excuse to not A/B test pages on your site because of the associated price.

-Split testing is just one facet of newer ways to boosting your store’s revenue.
+Split testing is just one facet of newer ways of boosting your store’s revenue.
 There are many other areas you can take advantage of growing technologies and practices.

 Are you doing user testing to check the usability and ease of the shopping experience for your customers?
 Do you optimize your site’s page loading speed for user experience and search engine benefits?
 Do you utilize abandoned cart recovery emails?
 Do you frequently ask customer feedback to find weaknesses in your store’s shopping experience?
 Do you have page-click and heat map data analyzing tools installed on your site?
 Are you chatting with your potential customers while they’re on your site?